rightjs/rightjs-docs/docs/en/index.md

     :text     => %Q{
       <p>
-        Because we love JavaScript, because we care how it's done and because we believe that JavaScript programming can be much more civilized, pleasant and interesting process.
+        Because we love JavaScript, because we care how it's done and because we believe that JavaScript programming can be a much more civilized, pleasant and interesting process.
       </p>
       <p>